Ready to accelerate your behavior and neuroscience research?

 - Food & Water Consumption:

-Customize the perimeters of your experiment and choose one as a reward, use them interchangeably; unique to CI-SHELL.
+Customize the parameters of your experiment and choose between food or water reward; use them interchangeably; unique to CI-SHELL.

 - RFID Tracking: